Are you looking for a universal life insurance policy that has no expiry date? If so, you're not alone.

 All the same, there are affordable life insurance plans for seniors to cover specific needs.
 And it goes by the name of final expense life insurance.
 Easy to get and easy on the pocket, it can help take care of end-of-life expenses, like medical care and funeral costs.

-Myth #3 – Term life insurance is be better than whole life
+Myth #3 – Term life insurance is better than whole life insurance

 These are two different types of life insurance products and address different needs.
 So, in a way comparing them is like comparing apples and oranges.